apalache-mc/apalache/json-rpc/README.md

 **Authors:** [Igor Konnov][] and [Thomas Pani][]

-A simple JSON-RPC server module for Apalache.
-This is work in progress:
+A simple JSON-RPC server module for Apalache. **This is work in progress.**

 This server is not meant to be a replacement for the current gRPC server (SHAI).
 Rather, it is a lightweight alternative that can be used for symbolic